 Though some people may see reaching a settlement as an “easy way out,” the reality is that it’s often the best option for all parties involved.
 Everyone saves on legal fees, the person suing receives at least some compensation, and all are spared the emotional burden of an extended case.

-If the offer you receive is reasonable and if everyone feels they’ve had time to investigate the ins and outs of the case, and if there is genuinely a way to compromise, negotiation is the way to go.
+If the offer you receive is reasonable and if everyone feels they’ve had time to investigate the ins and outs of the case, and if there is genuinely a way to compromise, what is litigation, and negotiation is the way to go.

-This often happens in cases of agreeable divorce, smaller lawsuits, and in cases where it’s clear one side has a serious advantage over the other.
+This often happens in cases of agreeable divorce, smaller lawsuits, and in cases where it’s clear one side has a serious advantage over the other for what is litigation.